axelerant/testimonials-widget/readme.txt

 = Activation Options =

-* Activate the "Aihrus Testimonials" plugin after uploading through WordPress Admin > Plugins
+* Activate the "Testimonials Widget" plugin after uploading through WordPress Admin > Plugins

 = Usage =

 1. Watch [Testimonial Widget](https://www.youtube.com/watch?v=zDz1igmRK2g)
 1. Read [How do I create a testimonial record?](https://aihrus.zendesk.com/entries/30602506)
-1. Add and manage testimonials through the **Aihrus Testimonials** menu in the WordPress admin area
+1. Add and manage testimonials through the **Testimonials Widget** menu in the WordPress admin area
-1. To display testimonials as a widget, go to the **Appearance** > **Widgets** menu and drag the **Aihrus Testimonials** widget into the desired widget area.
+1. To display testimonials as a widget, go to the **Appearance** > **Widgets** menu and drag the **Testimonials Widget** widget into the desired widget area.
 Then configure the widget to select options and display as desired.
 1. Use the following shortcodes to display testimonials on a page, post, etc.
 	* `[[testimonials]]` - Listings with paging
 	* `[[testimonials_slider]]` - Rotating testimonials